 As Chicago’s only Black woman-owned independent bookstore and gallery space, Semicolon Bookstore aims to create a welcoming space for all readers.
 Although they’ve temporarily closed their doors in compliance with social distancing, they’ve asked customers to continue to support them by shopping through their online store with an added ten percent discount.

-Hakim’s Bookstore is another Philadelphia-based business extending its online services to readers during this time.
+Hakim’s Bookstore is another Philadelphia-based business, and one of many beloved Black-owned bookstores, extending its online services to readers during this time.
 The bookstore specializes in African-American history stressing the importance of Black people understanding and establishing their cultural identities.
 They encourage people to support all Black businesses during this time any way they can.

 Harriet’s Bookshop is an independent bookstore and creative space dedicated to celebrating women writers, artists, and activists.
 The newly-opened bookstore is adjusting to being a temporary online business, but their store is offering an extensive collection of female authors.